informalsystems/hydro/README.md

 # Hydro technical spec

-This is an overview of **the first version of** Hydro from a technical and user perspective.
-The code implementing most of the voting system has already been written, but there is still a substantial amount of work to do to allow the contract to handle protocol owned liquidity.
-This integration will be done by Timewave.
+This is an overview of the core smart contracts that make up Hydro as of now.

-Much of this has already been covered in the original Hydro post, but there are some nuances and differences here since this describes the functioning of the actual contract.
+Not all features from the original [litepaper](https://forum.cosmos.network/t/atom-wars-introducing-the-hydro-auction-platform/13842) are present in this version, and some implementation details might lead to slightly different behavior than described in the litepaper.

 # Protocol Owned Liquidity